 Q: What is the population of Ventura?

-A: A Mediterranean climate with ideal weather in the fall and winter months, and cool and dry temperatures during the summer season, making it a popular cooling-off spot for folks from hotter climes.
+A: Ventura has a Mediterranean climate with ideal weather in the fall and winter months, and equally cool and dry temperatures during the summer season, making it a popular cooling-off spot for folks from hotter climes.
 The average temperature is 70.9 degrees Fahrenheit.
 And, yes, close to 300 sunny days a year.

 Q: What major industries are supported in Ventura?